Feyerabend/ABC80/emu2/02/README.md

   7   cursor attribute (reverse-video blink, same as text mode)
 ```

-The blank cell is `0x20` (space).
-Setting a dot means ORing its bit into the
-cell byte.
+Every graphics cell starts as `0x20` (space — no dots lit).
+Each dot has its
+own bit in that byte; switching a dot on means setting that bit, switching it
+off means clearing it.
 Common values:

 | Byte  | Binary     | Meaning                     |
 |-------|------------|-----------------------------|